 10. Don’t do any more ‘design up-front’

 Many designers and user-experience practitioners will expect to be able to do user-research while the project is being set up.
 Resist this urge.
-Doing some work to understand how to approach a problem or an ‘unknown’ might be useful (this is typically a grooming exercise), but if the ‘how’ is already known by the Team no one should then start doing the work.
+Doing some work to understand how to approach a problem or an ‘unknown’ might be useful (this is typically a refinement exercise), but if the ‘how’ is already known by the Team no one should then start doing the work.
 Some designers in my experience require a lot of persuasion to be fully integrated into the Team alongside Developers.
 The benefit to them is that a shared experience of analysis and design helps to increase acceptance of design solutions by Developers.

 Now, you can start Sprint Planning and be prepared to explain why its important